oracle/oracle-database-operator/docs/sidb/README.md

 **With Self Signed Certs**
 - When TCPS is enabled, a self-signed certificate is generated and stored in wallets.
 For users' convenience, a client-side wallet is generated in location `/opt/oracle/oradata/clientWallet/$ORACLE_SID` in the pod.
 - The self-signed certificate used with TCPS has validity for 1 year.
 After the certificate is expired, it will be renewed by the `OraOperator` automatically.
 Download the wallet again after auto-renewal.
-- You can set the certificate renew interval with the help of `tcpsCertRenewInterval` field in the **[config/samples/sidb/singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)** file.
+- You can set the certificate renew interval with the help of `spec.security.tcps.certRenewInterval` in the **[config/samples/sidb/singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)** file.
 The minimum accepted value is 24h, and the maximum value is 8760h (1 year).
 The certificates used with TCPS will automatically be renewed after this interval.
 If this field is omitted/commented in the yaml file, the certificates will not be renewed automatically.
 - When the certificate gets created/renewed, the `.status.certCreationTimestamp` status variable gets updated accordingly.
 You can see this timestamp by using the following command:
   ```bash
   kubectl get singleinstancedatabase sidb-sample  -o "jsonpath={.status.certCreationTimestamp}"